PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/keras/38/answer_error_test_1.md

-To fix the bug, we need to ensure that the input shape has
+The issue in the code is that it incorrectly checks that the length of